Debate

 Debate is a process that involves formal discourse, discussion, and oral addresses on a particular collection of topics, often with a moderator and an audience.
 In a debate, arguments are put forward for opposing viewpoints.
 Historically, debates have occurred in public meetings, academic institutions, debate halls, coffeehouses, competitions, and legislative assemblies.
 Debates have also been conducted for educational and recreational purposes, usually associated with educational establishments and debating societies.
 These debates emphasize logical consistency, factual accuracy, and emotional appeal to an audience.
 Modern competitive debate also includes rules for participants to discuss and decide upon the framework of the debate (how it will be judged).

 The term "debate" may also apply to a more continuous, inclusive, and less formalized process through which issues are explored and resolved across a range of agencies and among the general public.
-For example, the European Commission in 2021 published a Green Paper on Ageing, intended to generate such a debate on "policies to address the challenges and opportunities of ageing" in upcoming years.
+For example, the European Commission in 2021 published a Green Paper on Ageing, intended to generate such a debate on "policies to address the challenges and opportunities of ageing" in the upcoming years.
 Pope Francis has also referred to the "need for forthright and honest debate" on society and the environment in his 2015 encyclical letter Laudato si'.